chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Rustlr uses its own syntax for grammars.
-However, given a Yacc/Bison style grammar in a file with a `.y` suffix, rustlr can convert it into its own syntax while stripping away semantic actions and other language-specific content.
+However, given a Yacc/Bison style grammar in a file with a `.y` suffix, rustlr can convert it into its own syntax while stripping away all semantic actions and other language-specific content.
 The new grammar will be saved at the same location with a `.grammar` suffix, which can then be further enhanced with rustlr-specific features.
 All examples are in the rustlr custom